Reader’s Advisory Websites for Kids

 Books & Authors is a database available through the library that provides recommended read-a-likes and an extensive selection of genres and authors to browse.
 You can even create lists of books you may come across that you want to save for later.

 Once you’ve found a book to read, search our catalog for it and put it on hold, or give us a call for us to put it on hold for you.
 If we don’t have it in our collection, we can get most books from interlibrary loan.
 Now go forth and discover your new favorite book!

-Posted on February 24, 2017, in Kids and tagged Book Reccomendations, book reccomendations websites, children, children's book reccomendations, children's books, Katy Searcy, kids.
+Posted on February 24, 2017, in Kids and tagged Book Recommendations, book recommendations websites, children, children's book recommendations, children's books, Katy Searcy, kids.
 Bookmark the permalink.
 Leave a comment.